WPLEVY/dottiedeeds/README.md

 Every design decision is guided by five principles:

-* AI should augment professionals—not replace them.
+* AI should augment professionals, not replace them.
 * Legal workflows require transparency and explainability.
 * Security must be designed into the product from day one.
 * Simplicity beats feature bloat.